 They think more about what they want to say and make sure they don’t end up putting their foot in their mouth.

-If you ever see these two personality types arguing with one another, the ENTJ may seem like they have the upper hand based on the fact that they’ll be saying the most.
+If you ever see these two personality types in conflict, arguing with one another, the ENTJ personality type may seem like they have the upper hand based on the fact that they’ll be saying the most.

-However, the INTJ is more likely to win the fight simply because they sat back, listened, and thought about how to craft their response to give it the biggest punch.
+However, the INTJ personality type is more likely to win the fight simply because they sat back, listened, and thought about how to craft their response to give it the biggest punch.

 This is where INTJ vs ENTJ really differ.
 While they might seem very similar on the outside, the way each personality type goes about solving problems results in widely different outcomes.